The phrase “” might conjure robotic uprisings led by malevolent, self-aware androids.

 But in reality, computers are too busy offering movie recommendations , studying famous works of art , and creating fake faces to bother taking over the world.

-During the past few years, has become an integral part of modern life, shaping everything from online shopping habits to disease diagnosis.
-Yet despite the field’s explosive growth, there are still many misconceptions about what, exactly, is, and how computers and machines might shape future society.
+During the past few years, AI has become an integral part of modern life, shaping everything from online shopping habits to disease diagnosis.
+Yet despite the field’s explosive growth, there are still many misconceptions about what, exactly, AI is, and how computers and machines might shape future society.

 “These are not what we would call ‘cognitive abilities,’” adds computer scientist Shivani Agarwal.
 “It doesn’t mean that the computer is able to reason.”